Becoming an IBCLC … without being an RN

 In order to become an IBCLC, I knew that Pathway 3 was best for me - I couldn’t secure an IBCLC Mentor for less than $10,000 ish and I wasn’t working in a space (ie: nurse in a hospital) to have the ability to work with new dyads and count those hours; so Pathway 3 looked like LLL Leadership - but 1,000 hours of volunteering (generally, full time work equates to 2080 hours a year) felt daunting, so I wanted a way to figure out MORE.

 I’m ever thankful to Althea, Brecklyn and the midwives at Tender Gifts Birth Center who gave me the opportunity to work with their clients and host a breastfeeding support group - (that whoa! has become the Breast group around!) in trade for their supervision of my hours.
-We learned together, all of us with things to bring to the table.
+We learned together, all of us with different things to bring to the table.

 So, if you’re reading this and thinking about HOW can I do this, too?
 I am sharing a few resources that helped me along my path.